The Mysterious Mr Quin: Book dedication

 Christie's dedication in the book reads: "To Harlequin the invisible".
-This dedication is unusual for two reasons; first, few of her short story collections carried a dedication and, second, it is the only time that Christie dedicated a book to one of her fictional creations.
+This dedication is unusual for two reasons; first, few of her short story collections carried a dedication and, second, it is the only time that Christie dedicated a book to a fictional character.

 Dustjacket blurb

 The blurb of the first edition (which is carried on both the back of the dustjacket and opposite the title page) reads:

 Mr Satterthwaite is a dried-up elderly little man who has never known romance or adventure himself.
 He is a looker-on at life.
 But he feels an increasing desire to play a part in the drama of other people – especially is he drawn to mysteries of unsolved crime.
 And here he has a helper – the mysterious Mr Quin – the man who appears from nowhere – who 'comes and goes' like the invisible Harlequin of old.
 Who is Mr Quin?
 No one knows, but he is one who 'speaks for the dead who cannot speak for themselves', and he is also a friend to lovers.
 Prompted by his mystic influence, Mr Satterthwaite plays a real part in life at last, and unravels mysteries that seem incapable of solution.
 In Mr Quin, Agatha Christie has created a character as fascinating as Hercule Poirot himself.